Working with Geometry

 The terms Linedefs and Sectors are based on the game Doom, which used the same terminology.

-You can apply tiles only to sectors (for example via the Apply Tile action or by using the Rect tool).
+You can apply tiles only to sectors, for example via the Apply Tile button in the Tile Picker dock or by using the Rect tool.

 Creating Sectors